Did you know there is a national day set aside for ghost hunting?

 Jenny Jump State Park is also home to Ghost Lake.
 It is rumored that a Native American burial ground is located underneath the lake.
 Visitors to the lake have reported witnessing apparitions rising from the mist on top of the water.

-The state park is open daily from sunrise to sunset.
+The state park is open daily from 8 AM to 8 PM.
 Admission to the park is free.

 If you have always wanted to participate in a real paranormal investigation, then booking a ghost hunting tour at the Brighton Asylum should be on your must-do list.
 Participants on the tour are provided with real ghost hunting equipment during their 2-3 hour tour of the abandoned asylum.